eficode-academy/jenkins-katas/labs/00-start-jenkins.md

 ## Tasks

 - Fork the repository to your own github account.
-- Clone the forked repository on your own machine.

 Now you are able to push new changes to your repository and have Jenkins build them